How to Integrate AI into Your Content Automation Strategy

 Prerequisites & What You’ll Need

 Start with the essentials so the content pipeline doesn’t stall mid-build: you need accounts, access, a small set of skills, and reference data to steer the AI toward publishable work.
-Without admin-level access, API keys, and a reproducible style guide, efforts degrade into one-off prompts and inconsistent output.
+Without admin access, API keys, and a consistent style guide, your efforts risk becoming mere random prompts with uneven results.
 The list below lays out the concrete items, the purpose they serve, and how long it typically takes to get them production-ready.

 • Accounts and access: create or verify accounts before automating anything; provisioning delays are the most common blocker.